farkmarnum/transit_data_access/README.md

 Currently the project is built with docker-compose, and the images then manually pulled onto a server.
 In the future there will be a CD/CI pipeline with AWS Fargate.

+config/example.env gives an example of a config file for the docker environment variables.
+This file should be named docker.env

 Issues/Plans
 ------